 - Make sure that the item is carefully balanced on the dolly, with the weight distributed evenly.

 Moving a treadmill downstairs can be even more difficult, but it is definitely not impossible.
-It is a process that will work best if done slowly.
+When you move a treadmill it will work best if done slowly.
 The person on the lower side should be a strong individual, or else you can make two people divide the weight on that end.
 The one on the upper end must maintain a good grip and not just let the whole weight fall on the person at the lower side.

 Your hands must be dry to provide a firm grip.
 In the case of sweating, you can wipe them or use moving gloves.
 If there is a turn in your staircase, the situation can get really complicated.
 If it seems that you will not be able to get through this by yourself, do not hesitate to call for professional help because you do not want to lament your actions later.

 A treadmill can be installed on the second floor without a doubt.
-All you need is someone muscular to carry it upstairs.
+All you need is one person who is muscular enough to carry it upstairs.
 For that, you can consult a moving company.
 Otherwise, you can do yourself a favor, read the manual, and work accordingly by dismantling your treadmill or using a dolly to move it.
 Be careful with its parts, especially with the smaller ones.

-After having it dismantled and moving all the material to the chosen room, reassemble everything as it was before and do not forget to lock everything in place.
+After having it dismantled and moving all the material to the one room you have chosen, reassemble everything as it was before and do not forget to lock everything in place.
 This will help to save you from any worries in the future.
 You can consult the manual for any guidance regarding reassembly.

 If you cannot find any help and consider it difficult to carry out the task by yourself, do hire a moving company.
 This will not only save your time and energy, but it will also prevent any injuries or unpleasant accidents.
 Remember that whenever you need them, moving companies can prove to be really helpful.
 They connect you with professionals who have the experience of lifting heavy objects in their everyday life.

-Therefore, they know better how to shift your treadmill to its new place without damaging the walls or the equipment.
+Therefore, they know better how to move a treadmill, and shift it to its new home without damaging the walls or the equipment.
 This will keep you safe from that backache at the same time.
 So, asking for professional help is not a bad idea at all.

 A treadmill is such a great invention for maintaining fitness while staying indoors.
 Having to move it must not become a source of stress for anyone.
 Keeping this in mind, we have brought forward this article for you.
 Hopefully, the instructions mentioned above will help to solve your issue.
 Just remember to keep yourself safe from any injury while moving it.
 Also, be careful with the machine itself; you do not want to get it damaged!